 If you don’t have a cast iron skillet you may want to consider purchasing one, it is good for cooking in and on the oven for a wide variety of foods.

-- Wash your skillet in soap and water, using steel wool and scrubbing vigorously if necessary to remove burnt on food or rust.
+- Then you need to wash your skillet in soapy water, using steel wool and scrubbing vigorously if necessary to remove burnt on food or rust.
 Allow it to soak for 5 minutes.

 - Then place the cast iron skillet in a hot oven for 5 minutes to be sure there is no water left.
 Let the pan cool completely.

-- Next, place the pan into an oven preheated to 400 for an hour.
+- Next, place the pan into an oven preheated to 400 degrees F for an hour.

-- Turn off oven and allow to cool to room temp in oven.
+- Lastly, turn off the oven and allow the pan cool to room temperature in oven.

 A few helpful tips:

 First use as little soap as possible when cleaning your cast iron every time you cook.
 Most times hot water and a scrubber will be sufficient to clean your cast iron skillet.

 Also, if you find that food is sticking to your skillet, that means that it is time to re-season it.
 Just follow the steps above regularly to enjoy your cast iron skillet.

 Print how to season a cast iron skillet below: